Kanban-Zai/kanban-zai-version-1.0/README.md

 ## IMPLEMENT

-To implement Kanban-Zai in your project all you need to do is formally adopt the [Kanban-Zai core](https://github.com/Kanban-Zai/kanban-zai-core/blob/main/core.md) by creating a github repository including the version of Kanban-Zai core that you are adopting in the read me.
+To implement Kanban-Zai in your project all you need to do is formally adopt the [Kanban-Zai core](https://github.com/Kanban-Zai/kanban-zai-core/blob/main/modules/0-core.md) by creating a github repository including a valid kanban-zai.yaml file.

 ## EXTEND

-One size does not fit all when it comes to an execution team.
-It is quite likley that you will want to or need to extend the Kanban-Zai core you better fit your team.
-[Kanban-Zai core](https://github.com/Kanban-Zai/kanban-zai-core/blob/main/extend.md)
+One size does not fit all when it comes to an Software Delivery Team.
+It is quite likley that you will want to or need to extend Kanban-Zai to better fit your team.
+[Extend Kanban-Zai](https://github.com/Kanban-Zai/kanban-zai-core/blob/main/4-extend.md) will explain to you how to go about extending your implementation of Kanban-Zai.

 ## COMMITMENT

 Kanban-Zai core will be continuously improved, however no minor version will ever change the meaning of the major